-Used to determine status, restrictions, credentials, and conditions
+Used to determine status, restrictions, authorization, and conditions

 - date of initial registration

-- whether the member’s registration is restricted to a period of time (usually Dec 1 to Nov 30)
+- whether the registrant’s registration is restricted to a period of time (usually Dec 1 to Nov 30)

-- any conditions imposed on the member’s practice permit (i.e. provisional)
+- any conditions imposed on the registrant’s practice permit (i.e. provisional)

 - the status of the practice permit (i.e. registered, courtesy, suspended or cancelled)

-- membership status (associate, leave of absence, student)
+- registrant status (active, leave of absence, student)

 - advanced practice (orthodontic, preventive, probing, prosthodontic)

 - restricted activity authorizations (practices)

 - qualifications documentation (i.e. NDAEB certification, education, etc.)